Zoufftgen train collision: Inquiries

-The accident being in both France and Luxembourg, judicial inquiries were opened by the authorities in both Thionville and Luxembourg.
+The collision, having occurred in both France and Luxembourg, judicial inquiries were opened by the authorities in both Thionville and Luxembourg.
 At the same time, other inquiries were started: in France, by the SNCF and the BEA-TT (Bureau d’Enquêtes sur les Accidents de Transport Terrestre, "Land Transport Accident Investigation Bureau") by the French Minister of Transport, and in Luxembourg, by the CFL and the Entité d'Enquête d'Accidents et d'Incidents ("Inquiry Agency for Incidents and Accidents"), in concert with the BEA-TT.

 On 8 October 2007, the court of the Grand Duchy of Luxembourg indicted six CFL employees on charges of manslaughter and actual bodily harm.
 After investigation, indictments of two board members of the CFL were dropped.
 While no individual has been identified, it was stated that among the accused were two traffic controllers.

 Later

 After further investigations by SNCF and CFL, railway officials came to the conclusion that the fault lay with the Luxembourg rail traffic controllers who cleared the passenger train onto the same track as the freight train.
 Luxembourg's Transport Minister Lucien Lux was quoted as saying "It's tough to say, but it's the fault of the CFL."